vfabing/vfabing.github.io/_posts/2019-02-21-how-to-add-logging-on-azure-with-aspnetcore-and-serilog.markdown

 Alright, that's all for the Azure part!
 ## Add Serilog and configure Serilog.Sinks.AzureAnalytics

-First of all, and the 2 following Nuget packages to your aspnetcore projet:
+First of all, add the 2 following Nuget packages to your aspnetcore projet:
 - [`Serilog.AspNetCore`](https://github.com/serilog/serilog-aspnetcore) which will be used to simplify the configuration of Serilog in an AspNetCore app,
 - [`Serilog.Sinks.AzureAnalytics`](https://github.com/saleem-mirza/serilog-sinks-azure-analytics) which will enable you to send your logs directly to your `Azure Log Analytics` workspace.